 - Published on Tuesdays (coordinated)

-Since TYPO3 is open-source, attackers can analyse the code changes and develop exploits once a patch is released.
-Act within 24 hours for security releases.
+Because TYPO3 is open source, attackers can study the code changes and build exploits the moment a patch ships.
+Apply Security Releases within 24 hours.

 Threat Types

-To effectively protect TYPO3 systems, the most common attack vectors must be understood.
+To protect TYPO3 systems effectively, you first need to understand the most common attack vectors.

 General Guidelines

-These fundamental principles apply to all roles and form the foundation of any security strategy.
+These core principles apply to every role and underpin any security strategy.

 Password Hygiene